legoandmars/GorillaTagMapProject/README.md

 - Export Lighting
     - Whether or not to generate lightmaps for your map
     - Please read the [Lighting Section](#lighting) for more information.
+- Required PC Mods Id
+    - A list of mod ids that the user must have installed to load the map on PC.
+- Required Quest Mods Id
+    - A list of mod ids that the user must have installed to load the map on Quest.
 - Game Mode
     - The game mode that the map will be
     - Default is normal infection, and casual has nobody infected, with tagging disabled.
 With casual mode selected, all player speeds are set to the slow speeds, and fast speeds are hidden.